Schedule 15 exclusions

-Certain properties are unaffected by these rules.
-This means that if you satisfy the other requirements for claiming deductions, you are still able to deduct interest for these properties.
+Certain properties listed in Schedule 15 of the Income Tax Act 2007 are unaffected by the interest limitation rules.
+This means that if you satisfy the other requirements for claiming deductions, you are still able to deduct interest for these properties:

-- Main home – the interest limitation does not apply to interest related to any income-earning use of an owner-occupier’s main home, such as flatmates, boarders, bed and breakfast where the owner lives on the property
+- Main home – the interest limitation rules do not apply to interest related to any income-earning use of an owner-occupier’s main home, such as flatmates, boarders, bed and breakfast where the owner lives on the property

 - Properties used as business premises (except for an accommodation business), like offices and shops.
 This includes residential properties to the extent they are used as business premises (for example, a house converted into a doctor’s surgery).